spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/03-use-non-fips-addon-packs.md

 To disable the setting, toggle this option off and confirm you want to disable it.

-The [Resources](/vertex/enable-non-fips-settings/use-non-fips-addon-packs#resources) below provide a searchable list of packs that can be added to a cluster profile and steps to create an add-on profile.
+[Resources](/vertex/enable-non-fips-settings/use-non-fips-addon-packs#resources) listed below provide a searchable list of packs that can be added to a cluster profile and steps to create an add-on profile.

 # Validate